Moiz0/Next.js-Video-App-with-Auth-ImageKit/README.md

-# 🎬 Next.js Video App with Auth & ImageKit
+# 🎬 VidStream - Next.js Video Platform with Auth & ImageKit

 ## 📄 Project Overview
+VidStream is a modern video-sharing web application built using Next.js (App Router) with a secure authentication system and powerful media handling features.
+It allows users to register, log in, and upload videos/images while leveraging ImageKit for seamless media storage and transformations.
+The project is designed with TypeScript for type safety, MongoDB for scalable data management, and bcrypt.js for secure password hashing.
 This project is a **Next.js(App Router)** application built with:
 - ✅ **NextAuth.js** for authentication
 - ✅ **MongoDB & Mongoose** for database